NinaZumel/dark_tales_sleuth/content/stuart-palmer/how-a-spirit-corrected-the-standard-dictionary.md

 He asked the question out of a clear sky, but the answer came without delay.

 "The dark one is genuine," announced the spirit.
 "It is the true Lepton,{% marginnote "lepton", "The *lepton* or *Prutah* was the lowest denomination coin in circulation in Judea at the time of Jesus.
-The [*mite*](https://commons.wikimedia.org/wiki/File:Medieval_coin,_Billon_Mite_of_Flanders_(FindID_804840).jpg) was a low-value Flemish coin of the 14th and 15th centuries, used as an equivalent in the King James translation of the Bible. ([citation](https://www.currencyandcoin.com/rare-coin-report/coins-of-the-bible-widows-mite/))
-"%} dated at about 105 B.C. and the other is an imitation."

-[^4]: The *lepton* or *Prutah* was the lowest denomination coin in circulation in Judea at the time of Jesus.
-The [*mite*](https://commons.wikimedia.org/wiki/File:Medieval_coin,_Billon_Mite_of_Flanders_(FindID_804840).jpg) was a low-value Flemish coin of the 14th and 15th centuries, used as an equivalent coin in the King James translation of the Bible. ([citation](https://www.currencyandcoin.com/rare-coin-report/coins-of-the-bible-widows-mite/))
+The [*mite*](https://commons.wikimedia.org/wiki/File:Medieval_coin,_Billon_Mite_of_Flanders_(FindID_804840).jpg) was a low-value Flemish coin of the 14th and 15th centuries, used as an equivalent coin in the King James translation of the Bible. ([citation](https://www.currencyandcoin.com/rare-coin-report/coins-of-the-bible-widows-mite/))" %} dated at about 105 B.C. and the other is an imitation."

 Doctor Funk was surprised.
 Did this prove fraud somewhere?
 Was the medium, or the spirit, simply making wild guesses?
 There was good authority for the decision that had been made—that the lighter coin was the genuine one.